 Schedule weekly team catch-ups where people can discuss whatever they want.
 Create a Slack channel for random, off-topic chat.
 Set guidelines for how communication should be done.

-You need to be deliberate and prepared to manage a remote team.
+It would be best if you were deliberate and prepared to manage remote teams.

-Here are some best practices you should follow early to make sure your company runs smoothly even when everyone is working from home.
+Here are some best practices for managing remote teams that you should follow to ensure your company runs smoothly.

 When you’re working remotely, you need to have everything done digitally.